AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 Once this template is finalized, we recommend building exemplar sub-workflows that display drifting gratings, natural images and movies, and running the detection of change task.
 The modularity of Bonsai will allow us to copy/paste those worflows into the template while developing a new task.

 To be filled

+#### System to manage binary dependencies of stimuli.
+To be filled.

+#### Interaction with BehaviorMon.
+To be filled.

+#### Additional Hardware Interfaces:
+- Implement DAQ digital input
+- Enhanced encoder

+#### Finalize faithful replicate of the detection of change task with a bonsai workflow (trial logic, abort logic,...):
+This will be our key test bench workflow.
+This will allow to further develop our workflow template:

 ### Description of integration tests for phase 1
 We should describe here which tests we intent to run to validate the system.